Typhon Frost Hydra Wizard BiS Gear, Gems, and Paragon Points

 In the Offense section, max out Crit Chance, Crit Damage, Attack Speed and Cooldown Reduction in that order.
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
 In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Globe Radius.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem procs itself with its level 25 property when in range and is otherwise triggered by Frost Novas cast by your The Magistrate-empowered Hydras.
-In very high end Greater Rifts, you will have to replace this gem with Bane of the Stricken in order to efficiently tackle the Rift Guardian fight.

 |Torso and Pants|